The Allstate Sugar Bowl Believes in Champions – Jemima Jelagat Sumgong

 Who knew the sixth place female finisher in the 2006 Crescent City Classic, now sponsored by the Allstate Sugar Bowl, would end up as an Olympic marathon gold medal winner?
 Jemima Jelagat Sumgong, that’s who.

-Sumgong made history in August when she became the first female Kenyan to win Olympic gold in the marathon during the 2016 Rio Games.
+Sumgong made history in 2016 when she became the first female Kenyan to win Olympic gold in the marathon during the Rio Oylympic Games.
 She finished in 2 hours, 24 minutes, 4 seconds, nine seconds ahead of runner-up Eunice Kirwa, oddly enough, a Kenyan native who represented Bahrain in the 2016 Games.

 “I knew eventually I would make it,” she said.
-“I was in Beijing but I was pretty disappointed that I wasn’t able to win a medal or make it on the podium but I knew one time, one day, I’d be somewhere.
+“I was in Beijing [in the 2012 Olympics] but I was pretty disappointed that I wasn’t able to win a medal or make it on the podium but I knew one time, one day, I’d be somewhere.
 I was never worried that I’d lose this.”

-She arrived home in Kenya to a hero’s welcome and was promoted in the Kenyan Army from private to corporal for her victory.
-It wasn’t her first victory in the marathon this year.
+After her Rio success, she arrived home in Kenya to a hero’s welcome and was promoted in the Kenyan Army from private to corporal for her victory.
+It wasn’t her first victory in the marathon in 2016.
 She captured the prestigious London Marathon in April.
 She also has won the Rotterdam and Las Vegas marathons and has runner-up finishes in the Boston, Chicago and New York City marathons.

 Though the Crescent City Classic is a 10K event, consider a sprint by many long distance runners, marathoners like Sumgong have competed in it for many years.